 RECEIVE NOTICE OF EVENTS: If you would like to be added to the Institute’s email list to be notified of coming events, please contact us at firstname.lastname@example.org.

-Come join us at HFI’s OPEN HOUSE this Saturday afternoon, May 11, 2019, in Central Harlem, explaining HFI’s clinical training program for aspiring psychoanalysts and the clinical work we offer the community.
-It will feature a presentation by HFI candidate and Harlem resident Daseta Gray on “The Impact of Slavery on Silence in Communities of Color.”
-The presentation will also involve HFI Clinical Director Dr. Kim Arrington, PsyD, and HFI candidate Dr. Chakira Haddock-Lazala, PhD, along with award-winning journalist Lee Hawkins, whose forthcoming book, “Nobody’s Slave: How Uncovering My Family’s History Set Me Free,” is to be published next year.
+Thank you for joining us at HFI’s OPEN HOUSE on Saturday afternoon May 11, 2019, in Central Harlem, explaining HFI’s clinical training program for aspiring psychoanalysts and the clinical work we offer the community.
+It featured a presentation by HFI candidate and Harlem resident Daseta Gray on “The Impact of Slavery on Silence in Communities of Color.”
+The presentation also involved HFI Clinical Director Dr. Kim Arrington, PsyD, and HFI candidate Dr. Chakira Haddock-Lazala, PhD, along with award-winning journalist Lee Hawkins, whose forthcoming book, “Nobody’s Slave: How Uncovering My Family’s History Set Me Free,” is to be published next year.